 The government in each country has a responsibility to ensure the human rights in the UN Declaration are translated and embedded into its own national laws so that the rights are adequately protected and can be realised for all citizens.

-You can download a copy of the UN’s Universal Declaration on Human Rights here.
+You can view the full text of the UN’s Universal Declaration on Human Rights here.